 Today, enroute to Da Nang, we cross the Hai Van Pass, the dividing line between the climate zones of North and South Vietnam.
 Our journey takes us past Marble Mountains, five marble and limestone hills, where they sculpt marble into incredible works of art.
 Continuing on we stop at “China Beach” and then on to Chu Lai, a former U.S. Marine Corps base.
 There was no settlement on this spot until the construction of the base in 1965.
 Chu Lai has now developed into a sea port and industrial area.
 Sources tell that Chu Lai was dubbed after the Chinese characters of Lieutenant General Victor H. “Brute” Krulak’s name, a decorated U.S. Marine Corps officer who was considered a visionary among fellow Marines.
 We continue on to the area which was the former Marine Regimental Headquarters and easternmost combat base known as LZ Baldy/Hill 63, located about 20 miles south of Da Nang, before arriving at our final destination, Hoi An.
 Enjoy a tour of the well-preserved ancient city of Hoi An, a UNESCO World Heritage Site.
 On a guided walking tour we explore the city’s historical Old Town with its many shops where they produce popular brand name clothing.
 This afternoon you have some free time to relax, do some shopping or meander on your own and meet some of the local people.
 We will spend the night in Hoi An.
 B, L, D

+Start your day with a Taichi session on the sundeck.
 Say goodbye to Halong and return to Hanoi where we visit the site of the former Hoa Lò Prison, dubbed “Hanoi Hilton” by American POWs.
 The prison was demolished in the 1990s – only the gatehouse remains as a museum.
 U.S. Senator John McCain was probably the most famous POW at the “Hanoi Hilton” from October 1967 until 1973.
 His uniform and other personal items along with photos remain on display as testimony.
 We also pass by the place where John McCain’s plane was shot down.
 Finish out the day with a stop at the Old Quarter for last minute souvenirs.
-Our flight departs in the evening, bound for the USA.
-B, L, In-flight Meal Service
+B, L, D

 International Round-trip Airfare from Chicago, IL